Britain backs undersea cable to tap Moroccan renewable power

 Britain has designated a plan to build a subsea cable carrying renewable energy from Morocco as a project of “national significance”, which could help smooth planning hurdles.

-Xlinks, a company chaired by former Tesco CEO Dave Lewis, wants to build 3,800 kilometres (2361.21 miles) of subsea cables to supply solar and wind power from the Sahara to 7 million British homes by 2030.
+Xlinks, a company chaired by former Tesco CEO Dave Lewis, wants to build 3,800km of subsea cables to supply solar and wind power from the Sahara to 7-million British homes by 2030.

 While Xlinks called the government's recognition of its project “a major milestone”, many challenges remain.